zbmed-semtec/hybrid-doc-relevance-training/README.md

 Both scripts will create document embeddings, and store them and the corresponding model in separate directories.
 You should expect to find a total of 18 directories corresponding to the various models and embeddings.

 ### Step 4: Calculate Similarity Score

+The stored document embeddings are utilized for calculating cosine similarities.

 #### 4.1 Cosine Similarity: